OleksiyLa/Project_2/README.md

   - Nunito Sans

 - __Colors__
-- The color palette was intentionally selected to exude simplicity and comfort for the viewer.
-The main color is a light gray, while the highlight color is yellow.
-The dark color is black, and the light color is white.
+- The selection of the color palette was a deliberate and meticulous process aimed at evoking an ambiance of simplicity and comfort for all observers.
+The primary hue of dark blue was chosen as the foundational shade, complemented by the contrasting and vibrant yellow.
+Additionally, the palette incorporates other colors.

   - main color: #002855;
   - main contrast color: #ffff00;